armory/documentation/_spinnaker/exposing_spinnaker.md

 To enable redirects, complete the following steps:

+* If using Operator

+    Update the `SpinnakerService` manifest with the following:

+    ```yaml
+    apiversion: spinnaker.io/{{ site.data.versions.operator-extended-crd-version }}
+    kind: SpinnakerService
+    metadata:
+      name: spinnaker
+    spec:
+      spinnakerConfig:
+        profiles:
+          gate:
+            server:
+              tomcat:
+                protocolHeader: X-Forwarded-Proto
+                remoteIpHeader: X-Forwarded-For
+                internalProxies: .*
+                httpsServerPort: X-Forwarded-Port
+                ...  # rest of config omitted for brevity
+    ```

+    Assuming that Spinnaker is installed in `spinnaker` namespace:

+    ```bash
+    kubectl -n spinnaker apply -f spinnakerservice.yml
+    ```

+    Clear your cache.

+* If using Halyard

-1. Add the following entry to your `.hal/<deployment-name>/profiles/gate-local.yml`:
+    Add the following entry to your `.hal/<deployment-name>/profiles/gate-local.yml`:

     ```yaml
     server: